-- 444. This section provides for an entitled person (as defined) to be able to request information about a statutory pledge from the person identified as the secured creditor in the statutory pledges record. - 445.
+- 452. This section provides for an entitled person (as defined) to be able to request information about a statutory pledge from the person identified as the secured creditor in the statutory pledges record. - 453.
 Subsection (1) sets out that the information to be provided in response to a request will vary depending on the facts.
-If the person is the secured creditor, they can be asked to specify, first, whether property specified in the request is encumbered property and, second, to describe the secured obligation.
+If the person is the secured creditor, they can be asked to specify, whether property specified in the request is encumbered property.
 If the person is no longer the secured creditor, or has never been the secured creditor, they must provide information to that effect and, if relevant, details of the person to whom they assigned the pledge and any further known details of subsequent assignees.
 The request does not require to be in writing, but the response does.

-- 446. Subject to subsection (8) (which enables the Scottish Ministers to modify this section so as to specify further entitled persons), by virtue of subsection (2), an entitled person is: - (a) a person who has a right in the specified property, - (b) a person who has a right to execute diligence against the property (including, in the case of a charge for payment, where that right will only arise once the days of charge expire without payment), or - (c) a person who has the consent of the registered provider to make the request. - 447.
+- 454. Subject to subsection (8) (which enables the Scottish Ministers to modify this section so as to specify further entitled persons), by virtue of subsection (2), an entitled person is: - (a) a person who has a right in the specified property, - (b) a person who has a right to execute diligence against the property (including, in the case of a charge for payment, where that right will only arise once the days of charge expire without payment), or - (c) a person who has the consent of the registered provider to make the request. - 455.
 Subsection (3) gives the person named as secured creditor in the statutory pledges record 21 days to respond.
-An exception to the obligation to respond applies where- - it is clear that the registration is ineffective in relation to the statutory pledge being enquired about, - it is clear from the entry that the property is not encumbered, - if the request relates to describing the secured obligation, it is clear from the entry what the extent of the secured obligation is, or - the information has been given to the person within the last three months and it has not changed.
+An exception to the obligation to respond applies where- - it is clear that the registration is ineffective in relation to the statutory pledge being enquired about, - it is clear from the entry that the property is not encumbered, or - the information has been given to the person within the last three months and it has not changed.